How do I play Eurojackpot?

 What time is the Eurojackpot draw?

-Eurojackpot draws take place once a week on Friday nights in Helsinki, Finland around 21.00 EET (20:00 GMT).
+Eurojackpot draws take place on Tuesday and Friday nights in Helsinki, Finland around 21.00 EET (20:00 GMT).
 The winning numbers will be shown on the Results page immediately after the draw, followed by a full prize breakdown shortly thereafter.

 What time do Eurojackpot ticket sales close?

-Ticket sales for Eurojackpot close on Friday evenings before the draw takes place, but the exact time varies depending on the country in which you have bought your ticket.
+Ticket sales for Eurojackpot close on Tuesday and Friday evenings before the draw takes place, but the exact time varies depending on the country in which you have bought your ticket.

 |Czech Republic||19.00 CET|